techidaily/site-howto/source/_posts/restore-missing-app-icon-on-tecno-spark-10-5g-step-by-step-solutions-drfone-by-drfone-fix-android-problems-fix-android-problems.md

      data-ad-format="auto"
      data-full-width-responsive="true"></ins>

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://extra-information.techidaily.com/new-amp-up-your-pixel-with-top-download-links/"><u>[New] Amp Up Your Pixel with Top Download Links</u></a></li>
-<li><a href="https://visual-screen-recording.techidaily.com/new-mac-users-choice-top-screen-recorder-picks-for-2024/"><u>[New] Mac Users' Choice  Top Screen Recorder Picks for 2024</u></a></li>
-<li><a href="https://snapchat-videos.techidaily.com/updated-in-2024-elevate-your-meetings-with-teamsnap-expertise/"><u>[Updated] In 2024, Elevate Your Meetings with TeamSnap Expertise</u></a></li>
-<li><a href="https://vimeo-videos.techidaily.com/updated-mastering-filming-techniques-on-tiktok-platforms-for-2024/"><u>[Updated] Mastering Filming Techniques on TikTok Platforms for 2024</u></a></li>
-<li><a href="https://howto.techidaily.com/advanced-hardware-reviews-and-deals-your-guide-at-siliconsphere-blog/"><u>Advanced Hardware Reviews & Deals – Your Guide at SiliconSphere Blog</u></a></li>
-<li><a href="https://buynow-marvelous.techidaily.com/chromecast-versus-roku-showdown-which-device-reigns-supreme-for-content-lovers/"><u>Chromecast Versus Roku Showdown: Which Device Reigns Supreme for Content Lovers?</u></a></li>
-<li><a href="https://howto.techidaily.com/discovering-superior-bot-talent-gpt-plus-or-perplexity/"><u>Discovering Superior Bot Talent: GPT Plus or Perplexity?</u></a></li>
-<li><a href="https://technical-tips.techidaily.com/explore-immersive-escape-puzzles-on-iphones-and-ipads-a-fresh-take-after-the-room-and-myst/"><u>Explore Immersive Escape Puzzles on iPhones and iPads – A Fresh Take After The Room and Myst</u></a></li>
-<li><a href="https://howto.techidaily.com/fitbit-versa-3-how-its-built-in-gps-and-comprehensive-health-apps-boost-motivation-for-exercise-enthusiasts/"><u>Fitbit Versa 3: How Its Built-In GPS and Comprehensive Health Apps Boost Motivation for Exercise Enthusiasts</u></a></li>
-<li><a href="https://review-topics.techidaily.com/in-2024-dose-life360-notify-me-when-someone-checks-my-location-on-lenovo-thinkphone-drfone-by-drfone-virtual-android/"><u>In 2024, Dose Life360 Notify Me When Someone Checks My Location On Lenovo ThinkPhone? | Dr.fone</u></a></li>
-<li><a href="https://ios-unlock.techidaily.com/in-2024-how-to-unlock-disabled-iphone-15ipad-without-computer-by-drfone-ios/"><u>In 2024, How to Unlock Disabled iPhone 15/iPad Without Computer</u></a></li>
-<li><a href="https://youtube-data.techidaily.com/24-top-ten-youtube-regulations-to-abide-by/"><u>In 2024, Top Ten YouTube Regulations to Abide By</u></a></li>
-<li><a href="https://howto.techidaily.com/reaching-mach-one-discovering-the-secrets-behind-a-canned-air-jets-hypersonic-flight/"><u>Reaching Mach-One: Discovering the Secrets Behind a Canned Air Jet's Hypersonic Flight</u></a></li>
-<li><a href="https://howto.techidaily.com/restore-missing-app-icon-on-oneplus-ace-2-step-by-step-solutions-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Restore Missing App Icon on OnePlus Ace 2 Step-by-Step Solutions | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/restore-missing-app-icon-on-oppo-a1x-5g-step-by-step-solutions-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Restore Missing App Icon on Oppo A1x 5G Step-by-Step Solutions | Dr.fone</u></a></li>
+<li><a href="https://fox-http.techidaily.com/enhancing-visuals-a-stepwise-guide-to-sdr-transformation-into-hdri/"><u>Enhancing Visuals A Stepwise Guide to SDR Transformation Into HDRI</u></a></li>
+<li><a href="https://bypass-frp.techidaily.com/how-to-bypass-google-frp-lock-from-vivo-y36-devices-by-drfone-android/"><u>How to Bypass Google FRP Lock from Vivo Y36 Devices</u></a></li>
+<li><a href="https://techno-recovery.techidaily.com/how-to-create-a-meta-oculus-quest-or-quest-2-account/"><u>How to Create a Meta (Oculus) Quest or Quest 2 Account</u></a></li>
+<li><a href="https://screen-mirror.techidaily.com/how-to-mirror-your-lava-blaze-2-5g-screen-to-pc-with-chromecast-drfone-by-drfone-android/"><u>How to Mirror Your Lava Blaze 2 5G Screen to PC with Chromecast | Dr.fone</u></a></li>
+<li><a href="https://fix-guide.techidaily.com/how-to-restore-a-bricked-motorola-moto-g84-5g-back-to-operation-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How To Restore a Bricked Motorola Moto G84 5G Back to Operation | Dr.fone</u></a></li>
+<li><a href="https://facebook-video-recording.techidaily.com/in-2024-facebooks-2023-vision-mastering-the-art-of-short-videos/"><u>In 2024, Facebook's 2023 Vision Mastering the Art of Short Videos</u></a></li>
+<li><a href="https://buynow-tips.techidaily.com/rising-costs-alert-disneyplus-and-espnplus-subscriptions-see-another-hike/"><u>Rising Costs Alert: Disney+ & ESPN+ Subscriptions See Another Hike</u></a></li>
-<li><a href="https://howto.techidaily.com/restore-missing-app-icon-on-samsung-galaxy-m14-4g-step-by-step-solutions-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Restore Missing App Icon on Samsung Galaxy M14 4G Step-by-Step Solutions | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/samsung-galaxy-a14-4g-not-receiving-texts-10-hassle-free-solutions-here-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Samsung Galaxy A14 4G Not Receiving Texts?
+10 Hassle-Free Solutions Here | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/samsung-galaxy-a24-camera-not-working-unexpected-error-fix-it-now-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Samsung Galaxy A24 Camera Not Working Unexpected Error?
-Fix It Now | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/samsung-galaxy-a34-5g-screen-unresponsive-heres-how-to-fix-it-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Samsung Galaxy A34 5G Screen Unresponsive?
-Heres How to Fix It | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/samsung-galaxy-f14-5g-bootloop-problem-how-to-fix-it-without-data-loss-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Samsung Galaxy F14 5G Bootloop Problem, How to Fix it Without Data Loss | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/simple-solutions-to-fix-android-systemui-has-stopped-error-for-motorola-razr-40-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Simple Solutions to Fix Android SystemUI Has Stopped Error For Motorola Razr 40 | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/simple-solutions-to-fix-android-systemui-has-stopped-error-for-xiaomi-civi-3-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Simple Solutions to Fix Android SystemUI Has Stopped Error For Xiaomi Civi 3 | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/simple-solutions-to-fix-android-systemui-has-stopped-error-for-xiaomi-redmi-note-12-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Simple Solutions to Fix Android SystemUI Has Stopped Error For Xiaomi Redmi Note 12 5G | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/simple-solutions-to-fix-android-systemui-has-stopped-error-for-nokia-xr21-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Simple Solutions to Fix Android SystemUI Has Stopped Error For Nokia XR21 | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/solved-warning-camera-failed-on-infinix-smart-7-hd-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Solved Warning Camera Failed on Infinix Smart 7 HD | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/solved-warning-camera-failed-on-vivo-s17-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Solved Warning Camera Failed on Vivo S17 | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/solved-warning-camera-failed-on-vivo-v27e-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Solved Warning Camera Failed on Vivo V27e | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/spotify-keeps-crashing-a-complete-list-of-fixes-you-can-use-on-realme-gt-3-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Spotify Keeps Crashing A Complete List of Fixes You Can Use on Realme GT 3 | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/spotify-keeps-crashing-a-complete-list-of-fixes-you-can-use-on-vivo-y100i-power-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Spotify Keeps Crashing A Complete List of Fixes You Can Use on Vivo Y100i Power 5G | Dr.fone</u></a></li>
-<li><a href="https://blue-screen-error.techidaily.com/step-by-step-guide-to-fix-bad-pool-header-errors-on-various-versions-of-windows-os/"><u>Step-by-Step Guide to Fix 'Bad Pool Header' Errors on Various Versions of Windows OS</u></a></li>
-<li><a href="https://howto.techidaily.com/strategies-for-apps-that-wont-download-from-play-store-on-honor-x9a-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Strategies for Apps That Wont Download From Play Store On Honor X9a | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/strategies-for-apps-that-wont-download-from-play-store-on-huawei-p60-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Strategies for Apps That Wont Download From Play Store On Huawei P60 | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/strategies-for-apps-that-wont-download-from-play-store-on-oneplus-ace-2-pro-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Strategies for Apps That Wont Download From Play Store On OnePlus Ace 2 Pro | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/strategies-for-apps-that-wont-download-from-play-store-on-nubia-z50s-pro-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Strategies for Apps That Wont Download From Play Store On Nubia Z50S Pro | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/strategies-for-apps-that-wont-download-from-play-store-on-realme-12-pro-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Strategies for Apps That Wont Download From Play Store On Realme 12 Pro 5G | Dr.fone</u></a></li>
+<li><a href="https://howto.techidaily.com/strategies-for-apps-that-wont-download-from-play-store-on-realme-gt-neo-5-se-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Strategies for Apps That Wont Download From Play Store On Realme GT Neo 5 SE | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/strategies-for-apps-that-wont-download-from-play-store-on-samsung-galaxy-a34-5g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Strategies for Apps That Wont Download From Play Store On Samsung Galaxy A34 5G | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/stuck-at-android-system-recovery-of-honor-100-fix-it-easily-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Stuck at Android System Recovery Of Honor 100 ?
+<li><a href="https://howto.techidaily.com/stuck-at-android-system-recovery-of-infinix-hot-30-5g-fix-it-easily-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Stuck at Android System Recovery Of Infinix Hot 30 5G ?
 Fix It Easily | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/stuck-at-android-system-recovery-of-infinix-hot-30i-fix-it-easily-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Stuck at Android System Recovery Of Infinix Hot 30i ?
-Fix It Easily | Dr.fone</u></a></li>
-<li><a href="https://howto.techidaily.com/the-ultimate-guide-to-cutting-edge-hardware-by-toms-experts/"><u>The Ultimate Guide to Cutting-Edge Hardware by Tom's Experts</u></a></li>
-<li><a href="https://howto.techidaily.com/unboxing-and-testing-the-budget-friendly-upgradable-pc-masterpiece-the-cyberpowerpc-gamer-xtreme/"><u>Unboxing and Testing the Budget-Friendly, Upgradable PC Masterpiece - The CyberPowerPC Gamer Xtreme</u></a></li>
-<li><a href="https://facebook-record-videos.techidaily.com/visionedit-ace-for-2024/"><u>VisionEdit Ace for 2024</u></a></li>
+<li><a href="https://some-guidance.techidaily.com/the-art-of-audible-alteration-a-journey-through-cost-free-audio-effects-software-for-2024/"><u>The Art of Audible Alteration A Journey Through Cost-Free Audio Effects Software for 2024</u></a></li>
-<li><a href="https://mondly-stories.techidaily.com/world-of-education-at-mansion-house-bett/"><u>World of Education at Mansion House BETT</u></a></li>
+<li><a href="https://facebook.techidaily.com/the-art-of-messaging-emphasis-bold-and-italics-tips/"><u>The Art of Messaging Emphasis: Bold & Italics Tips</u></a></li>
 </ul></div>